Snakes When Going Bush

 - If approaching on obstacle, like a log, that you must step over, first check the other side before stepping over.
 A nice way to avoid blindly stepping over is to get into the habit of first stepping onto the obstacle.

 - If you’re really worried you can get some snake proof gaiters / leg armor.
 These are protective sheaths that wrap around the lower half of your legs and are usually reserved for serious hunters bush bashing through remote areas.
-With sturdy boots and snake proof gaiters you have eliminated the vast majority of potential snake bites.
+These guys aren’t on partially cleared walking trails, they’re pushing through thick scrub.

 - Learn snake first aid.

 - Carry a compression bandage with you on your travels and when you walk.

 Knowing snake first aid is extremely important.
 The venom of Australian snakes travels through the lymphatic system before it enters the blood stream.
 This makes first aid very effective in slowing down the spread of venom.
 It’s so effective there’s a good chance the venom will spread so slowly that your body will be able to cope with no treatment at all.
-My understanding of snake first aid is as follows, but do your own research, the are some variations and I’m not an expert:
+My understanding of snake first aid is as follows, but do your own research, there are some variations and I’m not an expert:

 - Make the victim safe from more snake bites or any other danger.

 - Wrap the entire limb in a compression bandage.
 It should be tight, like for a sprained ankle, but not tight enough to restrict circulation.

 - In general clothing should not be removed, since removing clothing delays the application of the compression bandage and causes unnecessary movement.
 If there are too many layers of clothing to effectively compress the limb then some clothing may need to be removed.

 - Immobilise the limb with splints or slings or by strapping the limb to another part of the body.